jcorporation/myMPD/docs/scripting/index.md

 `mympd-script` is a small commandline tool to submit scripts to myMPD.
 It reads the script from STDIN and submits it to myMPD for execution. `Key=Value` parameters can be used to fill the arguments table in the Lua script.

-For security reasons this function is disabled in the default configuration, you must set `remotescripting = true` (mympd section) in the configuration file.
-Additionally there is a IP ACL option `scriptacl` (webserver section) set to `-0.0.0.0/0,+127.0.0.0/8` to prevent misuse of this feature.
+For security reasons this function has a default acl of `-0.0.0.0/0,+127.0.0.0/8` in the default configuration.
+There is a IP ACL option `scriptacl` in the config folder to   override the default acl.

 **Script from STDIN:**
 ```
-mympd-script https://localhost - key1=value1 <<< 'print arguments["key1"]'
+mympd-script https://localhost default - key1=value1 <<< 'print arguments["key1"]'
 ```

 **Call available script (test.lua):**